Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Algorithms pseudocode

 \section{Algorithms pseudocode}

-In this section, we provide the pseudocode for all algorithms, including eigenvalue-corrected Shampoo (\Cref{alg:eigenvalue-correction}), Shampoo with Adam grafting (\Cref{alg:shampoo-adam-grafting}), and the adaptive warm-started QR algorithm (\Cref{alg:adaptive-qr-iteration}). \Cref{alg:eigenvalue-correction} and \Cref{alg:shampoo-adam-grafting} present simplified versions of the algorithm ignoring common modifications like momentum or an exponential moving average over the stochastic gradient, bias corrections, and weight decay.
+In this section, we provide the pseudocode for all algorithms, including idealized (\Cref{alg:eigenvalue-correction}) and practical (\Cref{alg:eshampoo}) eigenvalue-corrected Shampoo, Shampoo with Adam grafting (\Cref{alg:shampoo-adam-grafting}), and the adaptive warm-started QR algorithm (\Cref{alg:adaptive-qr-iteration}). \Cref{alg:eigenvalue-correction} and \Cref{alg:shampoo-adam-grafting} present simplified versions of the algorithm ignoring common modifications like momentum or an exponential moving average over the stochastic gradient, bias corrections, and weight decay.

 Note that different instances of eigenvalue-corrected Shampoo can be employed by changing the exponential moving average in \Cref{eq:ema-shampoo}, eigenbasis computation in \Cref{eq:eigenbasis-computation}, or eigenvalue correction update in \Cref{eq:eigenvalue-correction}.
-For example, SOAP delays the update of the eigenbasis until after the update step, and approximates the eigenvalue correction (\Cref{eq:eigenvalue-correction}) by
+SOAP delays the update of the eigenbasis until after the update step, approximates the eigenvalue correction (\Cref{eq:eigenvalue-correction}) by